leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 One of the problem in this project was the unequal number of observations for different restaurants.
 That makes it harder to have an accurate prediction.
 Moreover, forecasting the number of visitors to a restaurant is highly depends on the popularity of the store.
 This suggests that we need some sort of clustering method to find similarity between restaurants and entries.
 On the other hand, the number of visitors can be considered a function of those weighted factors and categorical features.
 Therefore, we need a regression model to predict the number of visitors.

-All things considered, a combined model was developed using ![StackingRegressor] https://rasbt.github.io/mlxtend/user_guide/regressor/StackingRegressor/.
+All things considered, a combined model was developed using [StackingRegressor] https://rasbt.github.io/mlxtend/user_guide/regressor/StackingRegressor/.
 In this approach a random forest regression, regression based on k-nearest neighbors (KNeighborsRegressor) and Extreme Gradient Boosting (XGBRegressor) models were put together.

 ## Results and Error and accuracy